Are Cell Phones Dangerous?

 Consequently, I’ve been skittish to use a cell phone and was rather slow to buy and use one.
 In fact, I don’t think I got one until 2003 or 2004 and used it sparingly, but it was nice to have in a pinch.
 Smartphones have made the cell phone more “indispensable” and I now use one probably as much as the next person but rarely for calls.

-I do limit my time on the cell phone (usually less than a minute and keep the phone as far as way from my head as possible) if not using a hands free device – but even then I limit my time on a call which is easy for me as I’m not one to talk on a phone anyway.
+I do limit my time on calls with the cell phone (usually less than a minute and keep the phone as far as way from my head as possible) if not using a hands free device – but even then I limit my time on a call which is easy for me as I’m not one to talk on a phone anyway.
 Get on, say what you need to say, and get off is pretty much my motto especially on a cell phone.

 Cell phones are here to stay and whether they cause an increase risk of cancers or other health concerns is almost irrelevant because we are not going to stop using them.
 But, I think it is safe and prudent to assume they portend an increased health risk and we should each be careful how we use our cell or mobile phone.